Substance Abuse - What Drives Alcohol Addiction

 What exactly happens at the cellular or even molecular level when someone abuses or becomes dependent on alcohol?
 To try to answer those questions, Medical Center researchers turn to rodents, which have been shown to be excellent models for many other human diseases and conditions.

-“We’re working on developing a very sophisticated rodent model of alcohol drinking where we can measure a whole variety of drinking behaviors of rats that are voluntarily drinking enough alcohol to get drunk,” explained Jeff Weiner, PhD, associate professor of physiology and pharmacology and scientific director of the Wake Forest NIAAA center.
+“We’re working on developing a very sophisticated rodent model of alcohol drinking and substance abuse where we can measure a whole variety of drinking behaviors of rats that are voluntarily drinking enough alcohol to get drunk,” explained Jeff Weiner, PhD, professor of physiology and pharmacology and scientific director of the Wake Forest NIAAA center.

 “We can study how hard they want to work to get drunk, how much they drink, how impaired they get, and then sacrifice them and look at the synapses in the brain and study how they’ve changed, how they responded to alcohol.
 With this model we can begin to look at synaptic correlates of alcohol-related behaviors.”